 Excel has a few downsides that we must mention.
 It’s biggest challenge is that it doesn’t scale particularly well as the size of your data or the complexity of your formulas increases.
 On some occasions, our clients used large, complex Excel spreadsheets which could take up to hours to refresh, and these workbooks would crash almost daily.
 The other big challenge is Excel’s version compatibility.
 Newer versions of Excel have far more advanced features which are very useful, including data tables, PowerQuery, and new formulas.
 Unfortunately, these aren’t always backwards compatible, and you may be forced to redo your work in an “old Excel” friendly manner when sharing with colleagues or clients.
 Finally, complex operations and more advanced data manipulation is limited in Excel – one of the most advanced things you can do is a linear regression.

-Google’s done exceptionally well mimicking Excel, and has continued to improve on it every year (please change the filter options to to match Excel, it drives us mad!).
+Google’s done exceptionally well mimicking Excel, and has continued to improve on it every year with Google Sheets. (please change the filter options to match Excel, it drives us mad!).

 It’s very similar to Excel – but with less functionality (for now) and a bit more technical frustration.
 The ability to share Sheets easily with colleagues with Google drive, and the automated version control / back-ups are a huge plus, and is great for team collaboration.

 The cherry on top with Google Sheets, is the ability to connect & integrate it with the wider Google suite.
 You have the ability to connect Google Sheets to interact with Google Slides, Gmail, Google Forms, Google Cloud Database… etc. and be able to do all sorts of automation with a few lines of code in Python, R or using Google Scripts.
 This is becoming a real fan favourite within our team.